DownMoney/nextjs-lambda/README.md

 This is an alternative to existing Lambda@Edge implementation ([see](https://www.npmjs.com/package/@sls-next/lambda-at-edge)) as it has too many limitations (primarily inability to use env vars) and deployments take too long.

-This library uses Cloudfront, S3, ApiGateway and Lambdas to deploy easily in seconds (hotswap supported).
+This library uses Cloudfront, S3, ApiGateway and Lambdas to deploy easily in seconds (hotswap supported)

 - [NextJS Lambda Utils](#nextjs-lambda-utils)